walialu/wow-curseforge-tui/README.md

-# World of Warcraft Curseforge Terminal User Interface
+# Curseforge Terminal User Interface for World of Warcraft Addons

 💾 X-Platform TUI 🖥️ to manage your World of Warcraft 🕹️ addons via CurseForge ✨.